Note: text in square brackets is added for clarity and was not part of the location's name.Opened on the Clydesdale Junction Railway.

-This was a four platform, two island, station on the east side of Farmeloan Road and just east of Dalmarnock Junction.
+This was a four platform station (two islands) on the east side of Farmeloan Road and just east of Dalmarnock Junction.
 Access to the platforms was from the road bridge to the west.
 Buildings were at the west ends of the platforms.

-The northern island platform had the junction to the west, the southern extended west of the junction under the road bridge with perhaps a bay at the west end.
+The northern island platform had the junction to the west, the southern extended west of the junction under the road bridge (with perhaps a bay at the west end, south side).

-This station opened when the line was quadrupled and remained in use until the opening of the Glasgow Central Railway (and perhaps for a little while later - the OS map of 1895 labels it 'Old Station').
+This station opened when the line was quadrupled (and [[Bridgeton [1st] and London Road [Glasgow] opened to passengers) and remained in use until the opening of the Glasgow Central Railway (and perhaps for a little while later - the OS map of 1895 labels it 'Old Station').
 The new station was Rutherglen [3rd].
-Possibly the old station remained briefly in use while the north to east platforms were prepared - a number of sidings existed here which would need relocation.
+Possibly the old station remained briefly in use (1892-1897) while the north to east platforms for the Glasgow Central Railway were prepared - a number of sidings existed here which would need relocation.

 Nothing now remains - after closure the junction was realigned and the kinks round the rather narrow island platforms were straightened out.